Wonder how to plan a trip to Japan? If you don’t know where to start, or how to plan a trip to Japan, you have come to the right place.

 Usually, this is 4 to 6 months out for intercontinental flights.
 We recommend tracking the price of your flights before you book.

-These days such functionalities are available on all major booking sites (some call it price alerts).
+These days such tracking functionalities are available on all major booking sites (some sites call them price alerts).

 Here are some tips to find cheap flights to Japan